 Very easy!
 The plastic washes and dries quickly.

-If you plan on wearing it for a long time, then the extra vent holes are good for cleaning yourself in the shower.
+If you plan on wearing your cock cages for a long time, then the extra vent holes are good for cleaning yourself in the shower.
 But it won’t stay clean for more than a couple of days without being removed, in my experience.

 So it’s a good hygienic chastity device, just don’t expect any miracles!